schandrachary/AutonomousVehicles/README.md

    * ./ExtendedKF

 ## Particle Filter
-1. The source code for this project can be located [here](https://github.com/schandrachary/AutonomousVehicles/tree/particle_filter/CarND-Kidnapped-Vehicle-Project-master/src)
+1. The source code for this project is located [here](https://github.com/schandrachary/AutonomousVehicles/tree/particle_filter/CarND-Kidnapped-Vehicle-Project-master/src)
 2. On the parent directory, clean.sh cleans the build
 3. build.sh, builds the project
 4. On successful build, the project can be run using run.sh